A Guide to Mutual Funds for People Who Don’t Speak Wall Street

 A mutual fund is a pool of investments that’s mutually funded by a group of people.

-That pool can buy a portfolio that includes stocks, bonds, cash, or a combination of the three.
+That pool can buy a portfolio that includes stocks, bonds, index funds, cash equivalents like CDs or a combination of the these.
 The risk of investing in a mutual fund is lower compared with investing in just one or two stocks.
-And most mutual funds are actively managed by someone or several people who balance the portfolio for you as companies rise and fall.
+And most mutual funds are actively managed by someone or several people who balance the portfolio for you as stocks rise and fall.

 The modern mutual fund aims to beat the market.
 In a perfect world, fund managers would pick only the fastest-growing companies and know all other companies on the rise so they could switch out slower performers for promising newcomers.

 You’re probably like, “So they have to be psychics?”

 Managers spend much of their time studying the companies they include in your investments.
 It’s illegal to get information from those companies before the public knows.
 (That’s called insider trading, and it’s why dear Martha Stewart did a stint in prison.)